umadesai/SoftSysZumaText/reports/report.md

 ## Outcomes

-We were successful in building a text editor with vim-like interface and emacs-like shortcuts.
+We were successful in building a text editor with a vim-like interface and emacs-like shortcuts.
 We implemented each of the following capabilities in our text editor:

 - User interface